-Ideally, tests should be performed at several levels: During implementation, integration of components, value chain tests for the entire platform, FAT (Factory Acceptance Test) and SAT (System Acceptance Test).
+Ideally, tests should be performed at several levels: during implementation, integration of components, value chain tests for the entire platform, FAT (Factory Acceptance Test) and SAT

+(System Acceptance Test).
 The test cases described in this section aim at providing a passable set of value chain tests for CM, i.e. are not exhaustive and not for all the above mentioned levels.

-Test cases and results may be described as shown in Table 32.
-In the reminder of this section we shall only describe test cases, hence for convenience the three right columns will be omitted.
+An example of test cases and results are described in Table 48.
+In the reminder of this section we shall only describe test cases, the date, result and test status has been omitted.